What do clients understand by the term “data center rental?”

 All three options can be attractive compared to constructing your own office building (data center) from scratch because they avoid lengthy waiting times and large capital investments.

-Between them, the three options they differ as follows:
+Between them, the three options differ as follows:

 - Capacity.
 Having the whole data center to yourself will give you the most capacity.
 But will you know what to do with it?
 IT business models are increasingly based on a “pay-as-you-grow” model to avoid previous problems of either running out of capacity or buying more than needed, “just in case.”